92nd Infantry Division (United States): Combat chronicle

-The 365th Infantry Regiment became a training and replacement regiment for the division.
-The 366th Infantry Regiment was relieved from attachment to the division and was organized into two engineer general service regiments.
-The 370th Infantry Regiment remained assigned to the division, and was rebuilt by transferring outstanding enlisted men and officers from the other two African-American regiments assigned to the division.
+The 370th Infantry Regiment remained assigned to the division and was rebuilt by transferring outstanding enlisted men and officers from the 365th and 371st.
+The 473rd Infantry Regiment, formed from unneeded White anti-aircraft troops, and the Nisei 442nd Infantry Regiment, made up of Japanese Americans and becoming noted for its high performance, were assigned to bolster the division's combat effectiveness.
+The 365th Infantry Regiment became a training and replacement regiment for the division, receiving replacements of African American soldiers from the United States, or African American soldiers who were stationed in the United States or Britain but assigned to labor units and who volunteered for retraining for combat duty.
 The 371st Infantry Regiment was relieved from assignment to the division and used under Fifth Army control.
-The 473rd Infantry Regiment, formed from unneeded antiaircraft troops, and the Nisei 442nd Infantry Regiment, made up of Japanese Americans and becoming noted for its high performance, was assigned to bolster the division's combat effectiveness.
+The 366th Infantry Regiment was relieved from assignment to the division, disbanded, and its personnel organized into two engineer general service regiments.

-Since the late 20th century, contemporary historians have begun to reevaluate the combat record of the 92nd Division.
-Period reports of its honorable performance have continued to surface.
-Numerous veterans of the division believed that reports of poor performance were motivated by the racism of senior officers of the division.
-Even as evidence has mounted in support of the division's honorable conduct, some still seek to suppress these facts.
+Some contemporary historians believe that reports of the poor combat performance of the 92nd Infantry Division were motivated by the racism of senior officers and used to discredit the ability of black soldiers to perform in combat to the black public, instead of examining and remedying institutional deficiencies within the Army itself when it came to recruiting, training, and leading black soldiers.

 On 1 April, the 370th RCT and the attached 442nd Regimental Combat Team (Nisei) attacked the Ligurian coastal sector and drove rapidly north against light opposition from the German 148th Infantry Division.
 It was supported only by Italian coastal units.
 The 370th took over the Serchio sector and pursued the retreating enemy from 18 April until the collapse of all enemy forces on 29 April 1945.
-Elements of the 92nd Division entered La Spezia and Genoa on 27 April, and took over selected towns along the Ligurian coast until the enemy surrendered on 2 May 1945.
+Elements of the 92nd Division entered La Spezia and Genoa on 27 April and took over selected towns along the Ligurian coast until the enemy surrendered on 2 May 1945.

+The division was inactivated on 28 November 1945 at Fort McClellan, Alabama.